DevLugo/solufacil-api/docs/payment-distribution-logic.md

 When payments are deleted, the backend automatically treats this as a distribution change, even if the frontend didn't explicitly send new distribution values.
 This ensures:

 1. **TRANSFER adjustment is applied**: The existing `cashToBank` is factored into `oldCashChange`/`oldBankChange`
-2. **TRANSFER transaction is cleaned up**: If all payments are deleted, the TRANSFER transaction is also deleted
+2. **Transfer entries are cleaned up**: If all payments are deleted, the TRANSFER_OUT/TRANSFER_IN entries are also deleted
-3. **Balance reversal is correct**: Account balances are properly reversed including the TRANSFER effect
+3. **Balance reversal is correct**: Account balances are properly reversed including the transfer effect

 **Example - Deleting all payments with TRANSFER**:
 - Before: cash=8000, bank=1000, CASH payments=8700, MONEY_TRANSFER=300, cashToBank=700